-CDO researchers asked whether or not there was an opportunity for Canadian regions to learn from their Nordic counterparts.
-Through such comparisons, it is possible to hone in on the distinctive quality of place characteristics that allow for the success and dynamism of these smaller centres, even in the face of a major employer downsizing and restructuring.
-Here, the comparison of Blackberry and Waterloo against the Nordic case of Nokia and Oulu, Finland is productive and useful.
-In each case, these regions were home to the headquarters of late entrants to the mobile phone market and each has maintained a sustained global reputation as a technology hub despite their small and somewhat peripheral locations.
-The evidence strongly suggests that tight-knit social networks allow for new business models to diffuse across the region, firm learning about how to do business, and the construction of a strong, collective identity and narrative about the position of the region in the global digital economy.
+Researchers asked whether or not there was an opportunity for Canadian regions to learn from their Nordic counterparts, comparing Blackberry and Waterloo against the Nordic case of Nokia and Oulu, Finland.
+This comparison makes it possible to focus on the distinctive quality of place characteristics that allow for the success and dynamism of smaller regions, even in the face of a major employer downsizing and restructuring.
+In each case, these regions were home to the headquarters of key entrants to the mobile phone market and each has maintained a sustained global reputation as a technology hub despite their size and distance from major metropolitan regions.
+The evidence strongly suggests that tight-knit social networks allow for the diffusion of new business models, firm learning about how to do business, and the construction of a strong, collective identity and narrative about the position of the region in the global digital economy.
 Over a long period, local actors have leveraged this narrative to attract talent (especially students), capital and public investments.

 This strong narrative posits a challenge in trying to uncover answers to questions such as what really happened when the largest tech-based employer in town fails.
-In a second study of the region, researchers examined what happened to the technical talent at Blackberry as this major global player underwent restructuring and downsizing after it it did not adapt to changing market conditions brought on by new entrants such as Apple into the mobile telephony market.
+In a related study of the region, researchers examined what happened to Blackberry's technical talent after this major global player underwent restructuring and downsizing due to its inability to adapt to changing market conditions brought on by new entrants such as Apple into the mobile telephony market.
 Blackberry's demise, most strikingly observed in the plummeting of its stock prices and substantive layoffs, raised questions for local and national leaders about the fate of Canada's technology sector and one of its most important technology regions.
-Initial concerns centred on whether or not highly qualified talent would leave and go to other tech centres, namely Silicon Valley.
-Later, local narratives rested on the region's resilience and ability to overcome these challenges and that Blackberry workers were instrumental in starting new local firms in the entrepreneurial ecosystem.
+Initial concerns centred on whether or not highly qualified talent would depart to global tech hubs like Silicon Valley.
+Later, local narratives rested on the region's resilience in overcoming these challenges and that Blackberry workers were instrumental in starting new local firms in the entrepreneurial ecosystem.
 Researchers leveraged novel digital data from on-line career platforms to evaluate the aftermath of Blackberry's demise.
-They found that while some technical talent did, in fact, leave, there was by no means a mass exodus and, over time, more technical talent remained in the region.
-Moreover, this technical talent was not particularly entrepreneurial, with minimal new venture creation.
-However, over time, local start-ups began to hire this technical talent, this embedding these former Blackberry workers in the entrepreneurial ecosystem.
-Researchers pin the increasing ability of the region to retain talent and redeploy it to local start-ups on the activities of local associative actors, especially Communitech, the local government-supported industry association that plays a key coordinating role in the region.
+While some technical talent did, in fact, leave, there was by no means a mass exodus and, over time, more technical talent remained in the region.
+Moreover, this technical talent was not particularly entrepreneurial, engaging in minimal new venture creation.
+However, over time, local start-ups began to hire this technical talent, embedding these former Blackberry workers in the entrepreneurial ecosystem.
+The increasing ability of the region to retain talent and redeploy it to local start-ups is strongly supported by local associative actors and institutions, especially Communitech, the local government-supported association that plays a key coordinating role in the region.

-2.6 Digital platforms and innovation intermediaries
+Digital platforms and innovation intermediaries

-Finally, several studies sought to understand the role of intermediaries, as agents or brokers connecting together different actors involved in the innovation process, including research, funding, or business and product development.
-The first study examined the role and impact of ICT research intermediaries on Quebec's innovation ecosystem.9 Through developing in-depth case studies of four research intermediaries, researchers explored capacity of these organizations to establish and maintain networks, their mode of operation, their IP management strategies, and their ability to develop intra- and extra-sectoral relationships with researchers and research institutes, firms and community partners both locally and internationally.
+Finally, several studies sought to understand the role of intermediaries, as agents or brokers connecting together different actors involved in different parts of the innovation process, including research, funding, or business and product development.
+The first study examined the role and impact of ICT research intermediaries on Quebec's innovation ecosystem.
+Through developing in-depth case studies of four research intermediaries, researchers explored capacity of these organizations to establish and maintain networks, their mode of operation, their IP management strategies, and their ability to develop intra- and extra-sectoral relationships with researchers and research institutes, firms and community partners both locally and internationally.
 The study found that a lack of coordination introduced challenges to firms in navigating the complex landscape of innovation intermediaries.